What is the placenta?

 In placenta previa, the placenta is located over the cervix, in the lower part of the uterus.
 Placenta previa may cause painless bleeding that suddenly begins after 20 weeks of pregnancy.
 The bleeding may become profuse.
 The baby is usually delivered by cesarean.

-How can doctors tell if I have placental abruption?
+How can doctors tell if I have placenta previa?

-They’ll usually do an ultrasound Ultrasonography Ultrasonography is a safe imaging test that uses sound waves to create a moving picture of the insides of your body.
+They’ll do an ultrasound Ultrasonography Ultrasonography is a safe imaging test that uses sound waves to create a moving picture of the insides of your body.
 Ultrasonography doesn't use radiation (x-rays).
-Ultrasonography is also called... read more to tell for sure—this test uses sound waves to create a moving picture of the insides of your uterus
+Ultrasonography is also called... read more to tell for sure—this test uses sound waves to create moving pictures of the insides of your uterus